How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Mezcal cocktail

-If you have 3 days in Tucson (or more), these are some additional things to do and activities we recommend!
+If you have 3 days in Tucson (or more), these are some additional things to do and activities I recommend to maximize the rest of your trip!

 Sonoran Desert